 You do however need to plug the hub into your router, but the result is an impressive range of signal.
 The 802.11n hub gave us a great amount of range throughout the garden, well beyond the limits of our router.
 Alexa integration gives you a live feed to an Echo Show, Spot or Fire TV, much like the other cameras, but the range of abilities here is a little scant compared to, say, Logitech's.

 Arlo has won us over on the data storage too.
-You get free storage from up to five cameras for a week and there's a USB socket to let you store your clips offline too.
-The extra features are good too: motion and sound alerts, two-way audio and active motion detection areas within shot.
+You get free storage from up to five cameras for a week and there's a USB socket to let you store your clips offline.
+The extra features are good as well: motion and sound alerts, two-way audio and active motion detection areas within shot.

-While you get a lot for no added cost, Arlo has added a paid-for tier for $2.99 a month that vies you AI-based triggers and the ability to make an e911 call form anywhere in the world.
-You can also expand to 60 days of footage store from up to 20 cameras for $14.99 a month.
+While you get a lot for no added cost, Arlo has added a paid-for tier for $2.99 a month that gives you AI-based triggers and the ability to make a 911 call from anywhere in the world.
+You can also expand to 60 days of footage stored from up to 20 cameras for $14.99 a month.